arohner/spectrum/README.md

 ### Requirements

 - if you use a predicate in a spec, i.e. `(s/fdef foo :args (s/cat :x bar?))`, then `bar?` should be spec'd, or you'll get a warning
+- if you check code that uses s/multi-spec, you must have previously called `check/ensure-analysis` or `check/check` on the namespace containing the multimethod code

 #### Defrecord / instance?